adi-chan/video_summarize/README.md

 # Video Summarizer

 A simple Python project that downloads videos from sites such as Youtube/Reddit and more, extracts audio, and generates a summary using OpenAI Whisper/Offline models.
-MOre details in documentation.txt, please check it out.
+More details in documentation.txt, please check it out.

 # Demo

 https://github.com/user-attachments/assets/b190be11-d842-4eac-8f1e-8fc5cdd70999